 There are many diving organizations, each with their own specific and customized certification programs.
 The top 7 scuba diving organizations are PADI, CMAS, SSI, BSAC, SDI, NAUI, RAID.
-Discover in this article specific information about each one of them.
+Discover in this article specific and relevant information about each one of them for this 2023.

 Scuba diving organizations

 There are more than 160 scuba diving organizations, not counting those for technical and specialized diving.

 With so many options, how do you choose the most suitable organization for you?

 It is difficult to say that one organization is better than another.
 Some of the organizations are bigger and have more experience.
 Others are better known or specialized or have different teaching methods.